lynxthecat/maintain-wan-lease/README.md

 https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts

-To test, try manually unplugging eth0 and placing it back in the router.
+To test, try manually unplugging eth0 and plugging it back into the router.
 You should see the appropriate lines end up on the system log confirming release and renew.

 For further support, please consult the snbforums forum.